 No Ordinary Moments was created in 1996 by Luis (Lou) Pena.
 Lou serves as the C.E.O. of No Ordinary Moments and as the Director of both the Supported Living and the Crisis Team divisions.
 Lou began his career with the developmentally disabled in 1973.
 His expertise in working with those that are the most difficult and the most challenging is what led him to begin his own supported living program in 1996.
 Shortly after beginning the supported living program Lou was was asked to secure the role of serving as the Mobile Intervention Team for the Regional Center of Orange County.
 In his 50 years in the field he has worked in every type of setting that serves the developmentally disabled/mentally ill (large residential facilities, schools, group homes, job sites, hospitals, psychiatric units, etc.).
 Lou has been described as being one of the most skilled “crisis” workers in the state.
 Lou has been an MAB, PART, CPI and Pro-Act Instructor over the years as well as an American Red Cross CPR/First Aid instructor for many years.
 Lou received a Lifetime Achievement Award from the Regional Center of Orange County in 2006 along with other awards along the way.

 Anita S., B.S., Vice-President, has been with No Ordinary Moments since 1997.
-Prior to joining our team Anita had worked in a variety of settings with adolescents and adults with severe behavioral and/or psychiatric issues.
+Prior to joining our team Anita had worked in a variety of settings with adolescents and adults with severe behavioral and/or mental health issues.

 Matthew Pena, Director of Client Services, has worked for No Ordinary Moments since 1999.
 He worked as a Behavior Interventionist for several years with some of our most difficult consumers in our supported living program before being promoted to Program Coordinator and then to his current position.
 Matthew has also been a certified Pro-ACT instructor.

 Michelle Wagoner, Program Director, has been with No Ordinary Moments since 2001.
 Michelle served as a Behavioral Interventionist for several years before acquiring the Program Director position.
 Michelle has been a certified American Red Cross CPR and First Aid instructor as well as a certified CPI instructor.